lpil/talk-slides/building-a-type-safe-otp/slides.md

 BEAM: actors, distributed, multi-core, fault tolerant

 Types: like Elm.
 Compiler trying to help

-I am not going to sell types to you

 A new way to write code on the BEAM
 -->